-Students interested in environmental and sustainability issues have several options for a major.
+Science and engineering.
 Students with a science and technology interest often major in one of three areas: ecology, evolution, and organismal biology; earth and environmental sciences; or civil engineering (which includes environmental engineering).
+There is also a minor in earth and environmental sciences.

-Students interested in the social sciences may major in environmental sociology, which is the study of the environment and society relationship and includes some earth and environmental science courses.
-Unlike environmental studies majors in most schools, which have a heavy science curriculum, this major requires two earth science courses and is otherwise much more oriented toward the social sciences.
-Some students who major in public policy and anthropology also focus on the environment.
+Social sciences and humanities.
+Students with an interest in the environment have course concentrations available in the majors in anthropology, public policy, and sociology.
+The Sociology Department offers a specialized curriculum environmental sociology, which is the study of the environment and society relationship.
+Unlike environmental studies majors in most schools, which have a heavy science curriculum of 4 or more science courses, this major requires two earth science courses and is otherwise much more oriented toward the social sciences.

-Students with any major may add the minor in Environmental and Sustainability Studies or the minor in Earth and Environmental Sciences.
-The first is a six-course minor (18 credit hours) with one course in the sciences or engineering, four courses in the humanities and social sciences, and a capstone course (usually ENVS 4101W).
-The second is a 17-credit hour minor with Earth and Environmental Science classes.
+Students with any major may add the minor in Environmental and Sustainability Studies.
+This is a six-course minor (18 credit hours) with one course in the sciences or engineering, four courses in the humanities and social sciences, and a capstone course (usually ENVS 4101W).

 For questions about options for majors or minors, see Professor Hess in Sociology.